 Clearly Document Policies - It is important to review the employee handbook to ensure policies and procedures are up-to-date and consistent.
 Whether it's employee scheduling, employee disciplinary policies, or employee performance reviews, reviewing the organization's policies and procedures and keeping them up to date and consistent is important anytime there's a key labor law change, such as minimum wage or AZ sick leave.

-Keep Your Technology Up To Date - Technology plays a critical role in managing payroll and wage rates.
+Keep Your Technology Up To Date - Technology plays a crucial role in managing payroll and wage rates.
 It's important to choose a payroll service and solution that is flexible, customizable and well-integrated into the rest of the organization's human capital management (HCM) suite.
 From automatic tax withholding calculations to calculating commissions and tips, to easy-to-implement direct deposit, the payroll solution should work for the company, not the other way around.

 Implement Best Practices for Compensation Management - With a major change to minimum wage, it's important to review the organization's compensation management practices, from base pay all the way through benefits and paid time off.
 Compensation management plays a critical role in attracting, retaining and motivating employees, and there's never a better time to review employee compensation than a major change to minimum wage in the new year.